danielrosehill/Linux-Voice-And-Dictation-Resources/README.md

 Among cloud STT integrations, **Whisper** (via OpenAI or other providers) remains the most common integration.
 However, a small but growing selection of projects are emerging that use **Deepgram** for cloud-based STT.

-## Categorizing Whisper Implementations
+## How This Repository Is Organized

-Given the very long list of Whisper implementations, an attempt is made here to categorize them into groups.
-The most significant divisions are:
+Given the large number of projects, I've attempted to categorize them along several dimensions:

 - **Wayland support**: Projects explicitly supporting Wayland virtual input (important for modern Linux desktop users)
 - **Hardware focus**: CPU-centric vs. GPU-optimized implementations
-- **Transcription mode**: Real-time (streaming) vs. asynchronous (batch/upload) focused
+- **Transcription mode**: Real-time (streaming) vs. asynchronous (batch/upload)

-The first category of solutions in the STT landscape is "pure play" STT solutions.
-These may be CLIs, desktop GUIs, or web UIs.
-They may be synchronous tools which try to do STT on the fly (challenging!) or asynchronous (like: upload and transcribe apps).
-Or they may offer both.

-Many of the emerging and AI-centric voice technologies combine first pass STT with second pass LLM text optimisation.
-Whether this two-pass process happens entirely locally, entirely through cloud API calls, or either, these can be grouped together by the commonality that they all send a raw STT transcript through an LLM for rewording into a desired specific textual format (like an email) or simply to remove typos.
-I call these "STT and rewrite".

-Finally, we have STT tools which firstly do STT and then translate the resulting natural language into some other format.
-These include STT-to-code, STT to MCP, STT to computer use agents (etc).
-I call these "STT and do stuff."
+Beyond these technical distinctions, projects roughly fall into three functional categories:

+1. **Pure ASR tools**: CLIs, desktop GUIs, or web UIs focused solely on transcription—either real-time or asynchronous (upload and transcribe).

+2. **ASR + rewrite**: Tools that combine speech recognition with LLM post-processing.
+The raw transcript gets refined through a language model to fix errors, improve formatting, or restructure into specific formats (emails, notes, etc.).

+3. **ASR + action**: Tools that transcribe speech and then translate the result into actions—voice-to-code, voice-to-MCP, voice commands, computer use agents, etc.

 ---